 Column Name Data Type Purpose GEOMETRY_TYPE VARCHAR2(24) If NETWORK_CATEGORY is SPATIAL, contains a value indicating the geometry type of nodes and links: SDO_GEOMETRY for non-LRS SDO_GEOMETRY objects, LRS_GEOMETRY for LRS SDO_GEOMETRY objects, TOPO_GEOMETRY for SDO_TOPO_GEOMETRY objects.
 NETWORK_TYPE VARCHAR2(24) User-defined string to identify the network type.
-NO_OF_HIERARCHY_LEVEL S NUMBER Number of levels in the network hierarchy.
+NO_OF_HIERARCHY_LEVELS NUMBER Number of levels in the network hierarchy.
 Contains 1 if there is no hierarchy.
 (See Network Hierarchy for information about network hierarchy.)
 NO_OF_PARTITIONS NUMBER (Not currently used) LRS_TABLE_NAME VARCHAR2(32) If GEOMETRY_TYPE is SDO_GEOMETRY, contains the name of the table containing geometries associated with nodes.
 LRS_GEOM_COLUMN VARCHAR2(32) If LRS_TABLE_NAME contains a table name, identifies the geometry column in that table.
 NODE_TABLE_NAME VARCHAR2(32) If GEOMETRY_TYPE is SDO_GEOMETRY, contains the name of the table containing geometries associated with nodes.
 (The node table is described in Node Table.)
-NODE_GEOM_COLUMN VARCHAR2(32) If NODE_TABLE_NAME contains a table name, identifies the geometry column in that table.
+NODE_GEOM_COLUMN VARCHAR2(32) If NODE TABLE NAME contains a table name, identifies the geometry column in that table.
 NODE_COST_COLUMN VARCHAR2(1024) If NODE_TABLE_NAME contains a table name, identifies the cost column in that table, or a PL/SQL function to compute the cost value.
-NODE_PARTITION_COLUM N VARCHAR2(32) (Not currently used).
+NODE_PARTITION_COLUMN VARCHAR2(32) (Not currently used).
+NODE_DURATION_COLUMN VARCHAR2(32) If NODE_TABLE_NAME contains a table name, identifies the optional duration column in that table.
+This column can contain a numeric value that has any user-defined significance, such as a number of minutes associated with the node.